London's Royal Chelsea Hospital added to GCT

 - GCT attracts best jumpers from around the world

-(CNN)What do you get if you cross a retirement home for ex-servicemen with one the world's most prestigious flower shows?
+(CNN)What do you get if you cross a retirement home for ex-servicemen with one of the world's most prestigious flower shows?
 An international show jumping venue, naturally.

 London's Royal Hospital Chelsea will be added to the list of venues on the Global Champions Tour circuit from next year, and some of the world's biggest equestrian names will be in attendance.